-ASU 2014-09, Revenue from Contracts with Customers (Topic 606), provides a comprehensive and converged standard on revenue recognition.
+ASU 2014-09, Revenue from Contracts with Customers, provides a comprehensive and converged standard on revenue recognition.
 The new guidance is intended to improve comparability of revenue recognition practices across entities, industries, jurisdictions, and capital markets.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects consideration to which the entity expects to be entitled in exchange for those goods and services.
 This guidance also requires new qualitative and quantitative disclosures related to revenue from contracts with customers.
-These changes are effective for the Company in the first quarter 2017 with retrospective application to each prior reporting period or with the cumulative effect of initially applying this Update recognized at the date of initial application.
+In August 2015, FASB issued ASU 2015-14, Revenue from Contracts with Customers - Deferral of the Effective Date, which defers the effective date by one year.
+With the deferral, these changes are effective for the Company in the first quarter of 2018 with retrospective application to each prior reporting period or with the cumulative effect of initially applying this Update at the date of initial application.
 Early adoption is not permitted.
-The Company is evaluating the impact this ASU will have on our consolidated financial statements.
+The Company is currently evaluating the impact this ASU will have on its consolidated financial statements.